martinigoyanes/spark-streaming-flight-predictor/README.md

 ```
 gcloud container clusters create-auto flight-delay-predictor-cluster --region=europe-west1
 ```
-4. Get credentials for the cluster:
+4. Get credentials for the cluster.
+You need to get authentication credentials to interact with the cluster.
+This configures kubectl to use the cluster you created:
 ```
 gcloud container clusters get-credentials flight-delay-predictor-cluster --region europe-west1
 ```